sanitswain/java8tips/lambdas.rst

 	2. List<String> list = new ArrayList<>();
 	   list.addAll(Arrays.asList());

 If you compile above code in JDK 1.7, then the statement-1 will be compiled successfully but not statement-2 and it will generate ``The method addAll(Collection<? extends String>) in the type List<String> is not applicable for the arguments (List<Object>)`` error message.
 So what really happened in statement-2 where as both of the statements looks similar.
-Just look into the signature of above used methods.
+Just look into the signatures of these methods.

 +---------------------------------------------------+
 |     Method Signatures                             |